Welcome to Gremister

 Richard takes the bookings – just go to the booking form on the ‘Contact Us’ page.
 But he is delighted and fortunate to have people from mid Yell to look after the house each week.

-Visit Scotland Quality Mark: Richard is pleased to report that Gremister was inspected in 2013 by Visit Scotland and the previous four star rating was again confirmed.
+Richard is pleased to report that Gremister was inspected in 2014 by Visit Scotland and the previous four star rating was again confirmed.

 Gremister is situated in the middle of Yell, making it a convenient location for visitors.
 It is a short distance from the main village - leisure centre, swimming pool, shop and post office, as well as the local pub – approximately 15 minutes drive.